 * As National Legislative Director James Stem counsels: “This agreement provides significant financial improvement and economic stability for our families.
 Any other option would be a big gamble we cannot afford to take.”

-To view the slide show, click on the following link:
+To view the listing of meetings scheduled for locals, click on the following link:

 A 17 percent pay increase, retention of the $200 monthly cap on health care cost-sharing, FRA certification pay, a faster process for new hires to reach full pay rates, and no rollback of the January 2011 cost-of-living adjustment (COLA) highlight the new five-year national rail agreement negotiated between the UTU and the National Carriers’ Conference Committee (NCCC).